-- numbing creams, gels, or patches, such as lidocaine (to reduce pain)
+- numbing creams, gels, or patches to reduce pain,

-- zostrix cream, which can help reduce the risk of postherpetic neuralgia (nerve pain experienced after recovery from shingles)
+- Zostrix cream, which can help reduce the risk of

-Home treatment can also help ease symptoms.
-Home treatments may include:
+Home treatment can also help ease your symptoms.
+Home treatments

-- applying cold wet compresses to the rash to
+- applying cold, wet compresses to the rash to

 - applying calamine lotion to reduce itching